Support Page Content

 Over the coming months, President Nelsen, the Cabinet, and other senior leaders will have the opportunity to review the plan, reflect on the opportunities for transformational change it presents, and begin to devise ways of how to move the work forward.
 In fall 2021 when students and faculty return to campus, we will opportunities to come together to discuss the plan, determine immediate and long-term goals, and implementation efforts will begin in earnest.

-In the midst of these challenging times, Sacramento State recognizes the need to commit to transformational change and create and implement an Antiracism and Inclusive Campus Plan.
+In the midst of a challenging 2020, Sacramento State recognized the need to commit to transformational change and create and implement an Antiracism and Inclusive Campus Plan.
 President Nelsen and the Cabinet developed a framework that allowed our campus to collectively draft its antiracism and inclusive campus plan, while also ensuring the plan addressed the various ways a truly antiracism and inclusive campus must engage and operate.

-The plan was created through a structured collective process where individuals from across campus had the opportunity to provide input and feedback, and serve on planning groups.
+The original framework for the planning process was created through a structured collective process where individuals from across campus had the opportunity to provide input and feedback, and serve on planning groups.
 The framework identifies seven content areas and establishes a separate Action Planning Group for each.

 Feedback, questions or concerns about the Framework or the planning process should be directed to firstname.lastname@example.org.